 But capability isn't the same as reliability.
 And reliability isn't the same as trust.

-How it works: Rather than one agent trying to do everything, Agent Teams assigns specialized agents to different functions (research, drafting, scheduling, data analysis) with a coordinator agent managing handoffs and conflicts.
+The shift: Major AI labs are moving beyond single-agent architectures to coordinated multi-agent systems.
+Instead of one agent trying to do everything, specialized agents handle different functions — research, drafting, scheduling, data analysis — with a coordinator managing handoffs and conflicts.

 The catch: Coordination failures are the new hallucinations.
 When agents disagree or misunderstand handoffs, the results can be worse than a single agent making mistakes.

 The privacy reality: This requires persistent access to location, messages, calendar, and behavioral patterns.
-Google says processing happens on-device.
+Vendors say processing happens on-device.
 Privacy advocates are skeptical.

 Our take: The capability is impressive.
 The surveillance implications are concerning.
 The opt-out process is already being criticized as deliberately confusing.

-The shift: For the first time, a fully open model can handle agentic tasks reliably enough for production use.
-The moat around closed models is shrinking.
+The shift: For the first time, fully open-weights models can handle agentic tasks reliably enough for production use.
+Models you can download and run locally now rival frontier closed models on most benchmarks.

 Who benefits: - Startups that can't afford API costs at scale - Enterprises with data sovereignty requirements - Developers in regions with limited API access - Anyone building applications that need customization